-Retail Stores, Service Centers, Walk-in Centers and Pick-up Locations
+Retail Stores, Service Centers, Walk-in Centers and Pick-up Locations lease the other properties described above.
+We believe that our existing and planned facilities are adequate for our current operations in each of our existing markets.

 We operate walk-in centers and pick-up locations in many of our markets.
 We also operate retail stores and service centers in Mainland China.